 Easy for Pregnant Women

-The TM technique is easy to practice during pregnancy.
+If you’ve tried a technique of meditation before and found it difficult or ineffective, you will find the TM technique refreshingly easy and simple.
 It doesn’t require clearing your mind of thoughts, focusing or being mindful.
-Practiced for 20 minutes, sitting comfortably, the awareness effortlessly settles inward to quieter, more peaceful levels of the mind that are teaming with creativity, happiness and alertness.
-The body simultaneously gains profound relaxation, found to be much deeper than ordinary rest or napping.
-A healthy physiological response occurs during TM practice as indicated by decreased stress hormones, improved cardiovascular health and more orderly coherent brain functioning.
-Newborns whose mom’s meditate reportedly sleep better, fuss less and are naturally blissful babies.
+Practiced for 20 minutes sitting comfortably, the awareness effortlessly settles inward to quieter, more peaceful levels of the mind.
+The body simultaneously gains profound relaxation, deeper than ordinary rest or napping, as indicated by decreased stress hormones, improved cardiovascular health and more orderly coherent brain functioning.

 Postpartum depression and meditation